cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 something to keep in mind.

-For those interested the formula for the turn rate is r=v\^2/a. r is the turn radius in meters, v is the absolute velocity and a lateral acceleration.
+For those interested the formula for the turn rate is r=v\^2/a. r is the turn radius in meters, v is the absolute velocity, and a lateral acceleration.

 The facing of a space vessel is achieved with manoeuvring jets turning